affandyfandy/java-chandra/Week 2/Unit 3/Assignment 3/src/Assignment 3.md

     // Main driver method
     public static void main(String[] args)
     {
-        // Try block to check for exceptions try (
+        try (

-            // Creating an object of FileOutputStream
-            // to write stream or raw data

-            // Adding resource
             FileOutputStream fos
             = new FileOutputStream("gfgtextfile.txt")) {

-            // Custom string input
             String text
                 = "Hello World.
 This is my java program";

-            // Converting string to bytes
             byte arr[] = text.getBytes();

-            // Text written in the file
             fos.write(arr);
         }

-        // Catch block to handle exceptions
         catch (Exception e) {

-            // Display message for the occurred exception System.out.println(e);
+            System.out.println(e);
         }

-        // Display message for successful execution of
-        // program
         System.out.println(
             "Resource are closed and message has been written into the gfgtextfile.txt");
     }